-The historic vertical landing we witnessed on December 21, 2015, was a preview of what is to come.
+The historic vertical landing we witnessed on 21 December 2015, was a preview of what is in store in space exploration.
 Elon Musk’s aerospace manufacturing company, SpaceX, aired this feat of engineering for the world to see when the Falcon 9 rocket descended on dry land in Cape Canaveral, Landing zone 1.
-It was an important milestone in the world’s attempt to develop reusable launch vehicles, which will reduce the cost of space missions to a large extent.
+It was an important milestone in the global attempt to develop reusable launch vehicles, which will reduce the cost of space missions to a large extent.

-However, we are not yet at the stage where we can reuse the launch vehicles used in space missions.
+However, we are yet to reach a stage where we can reuse launch vehicles used in space missions.
 Elon Musk said that the particular rocket used in the Cape Canaveral launch would never be launched again due to the special value attached to it.
 SpaceX did try to land another rocket last week, but to no avail as the rocket fell over and exploded.

 Blue Origin, however, defied this theory as it launched and landed its suborbital rocket, New Shepard – the same one that the company launched and landed in November.
 This makes it the first commercial rocket to launch into space the second time.
 But it would be unfair on our part to compare New Shepard and Falcon 9 despite both going towards the same goal.
 This is attributed to the fact that New Shepard is designed to take future passengers into suborbital space, where they will experience four minutes of weightlessness before falling back to Earth.
 Meanwhile, SpaceX’s Falcon 9 is made to launch payloads and cargo into orbit and beyond, which requires it to go much faster and to a much higher altitude before returning.
 However, this does not make Blue Origins achievement any less.
 Its competitor in this market is not SpaceX but Virgin Galactic, another orbital tourism firm.